-- i.
-In assessing the significance of effects, consideration will be given to: - i. both short and long term effects, including effects in combination with other activities. - ii. the potential for cumulative adverse effects arising from similar activities occurring as a result of a precedent being set by the granting of a resource consent. - j.
+- g.
+In assessing the significance of effects, consideration will be given to: - i. both short and long term effects, including effects in combination with other activities. - ii. the potential for cumulative adverse effects arising from similar activities occurring as a result of a precedent being set by the granting of a resource consent. - h.
 In assessing activities that are discretionary due to being in an overlay zone, mapped area, in a scheduled site, or affecting a scheduled item, that otherwise require resource consent, the assessment guidance provided in relation to the underlying activity status will also be considered.

-- k.
-See Section 6.12 for guidance on the assessment of resource consents in relation to objectives 6.2.2 and 6.2.3, and effects related to accessibility and the safety and efficiency of the transport network and its affordability to the public. - I. See Section 9.7 for guidance on the assessment of resource consents in relation to Objective 9.2.2 and effects on health and safety. - m.
+- i.
+See Section 6.12 for guidance on the assessment of resource consents in relation to objectives 6.2.2 and 6.2.3, and effects related to accessibility and the safety and efficiency of the transport network and its affordability to the public. - j.
+See Section 9.7 for guidance on the assessment of resource consents in relation to Objective 9.2.2 and effects on health and safety. - k.
 See Section 14.5 for guidance on the assessment of resource consents in relation to Objective 14.2.1 and effects on cultural values of Manawhenua.

-34. 34.11.3 Assessment of discretionary performance standard contraventions Performance standard Guidance on the assessment of resource consents Guidance on the assessment of resource consents 1.
-Acoustic insulation Noise - where the limit is exceeded by less than 5dB LAeq (15min) Light spill - where the limit is exceeded by 25% or less Relevant guidance from other sections (priority considerations): a.
+34.11.3 Assessment of discretionary performance standard contraventions Performance standard Guidance on the assessment of resource consents Acoustic insulation Noise - where the limit is exceeded by less than 5dB LAeq (15min) Light spill - where the limit is exceeded by 25% or less Relevant guidance from other sections (priority considerations): a.
 See Section 9.7 for guidance on the assessment of resource consents in relation to Objective 9.2.2 and the effects related to public health and safety.
-2. Maximum height - buildings over 40m in height (Rule 34.6.6.2.e) Relevant objectives and policies (priority considerations): a.
-Objective 34.2.2 b.
-Buildings over 40m in height are only allowed where: i. the height is essential to operation of campus activity; and ii. the height exceedance is minimal (Policy 34.2.2.7). c.
+2. Maximum height - b 40m in height (Rule 34.6.6.2.e) a. elevant objectives and policies (priority considerations): Objective 34.2.2 Buildings over 40m in height are only allowed where: i. the height is essential to operation of campus activity; and ii. the height exceedance is minimal (Policy 34.2.2.7).
 Buildings greater than 25m in height: minimise, as far as practicable, adverse effects on the skyline vista of the city, particularly as viewed from Dunedin's inner hill suburbs across the harbour towards the Otago Peninsula, through the use of quality and contextually appropriate architectural design (Policy 34.2.2.8).
-X. Density Relevant objectives and policies (priority considerations): a.
-Objective 34.2.2 and Policy 34.2.2.X.
-Relevant guidance from other sections (priority considerations): b.
-See Section 9.7 for guidance on the assessment of resource consents in relation to Objective 9.2.1 and effects related to the efficiency and affordability of infrastructure.